harryanon/r0ak/README.md

 Obviously, these limitations could be fixed by programmatically choosing a different approach, but they fit the needs of a command line tool and my use cases.
 Again, pull requests are accepted if others wish to contribute their own additions.

-Note that all execution (including execution of the `--read` and `--write` commands) occurs in the context of a System Worker Thread at PASSIVE_LEVEL.
+Note that all execution (including execution of the `--read` and `--write` commands) occurs in the context of a System Worker Thread at `PASSIVE_LEVEL`.
 Therefore, user-mode addresses should not be passed in as parameters/arguments.

 ## Contributing